Dordogne – 4 nights

 Renovated 18th century village house in a historic village.Website

-Total 4 nights in double/twin room, all breakfasts, 2 picnics and 2 evening meals, luggage transfers between all hotels on walking route; taxi at end to Souillac station; full Walkers Pack with route directions, maps, transfer and background information; local telephone support.
+Total 4 nights in double/twin room, all breakfasts, 2 picnics and 2 evening meals, luggage transfers between all hotels on walking route; taxi from Brive railway station at start to Beaulieu, and from Meyronne at end to Souillac railway station; full Walkers Pack with route directions, maps, transfer and background information; local telephone support.

 All prices are per person unless otherwise indicated, and are based on a standard booking in May.
 Prices may vary seasonally and a fixed price will be given to you before you commit.